cbron/python-saml-flask/README.md

       return saml.generate_metadata()
     ```

+6. Define `acs_login`.
+The data you get back will depend on your IDP, so throw a debugger in there to see what was passed in.
-7. Work with your IDP to finalize everything and test it out.
+7. It should now work, you'll have to communicate with your IDP to finalize everything.

 ## Contributing